momogodi2000/momogodi2000/README.md

 - 👋 Hi, I’m momogodiyvan
-- 👀 I’m développer from AICS Cameroon.
+- 👀 I’m a backend développer.
 I am building mobile and web apps capable of working remote and relocated  -
- -Recently graduated my DTS.

 - 🌱 I’m currently working on web and mobile program with react, flutter, laravel and django, flask.
 - 📫 contact me by email ay yvangodimomo@gmail.com or my whatsapp (+237) 6-95-92-20-65